Pancreatic Cancer

 • The pancreas is made up of exocrine and endocrine cell tissues.

 • Exocrine cells in the pancreas produce and release pancreatic juices.
 These juices travel through the pancreatic duct into the duodenum.
-Enzymes in the pancreatic juice help digest fat, carbohydrates and protein in food.
+Enzymes in the pancreatic juice help digest fats, carbohydrates and proteins in food.

 • Endocrine cells in the pancreas produce and release hormones directly into the blood flow.
 Hormones made by the pancreatic endocrine cells include insulin (lowers the sugar level in blood), glucagon (increase the amount of sugar in blood when the blood sugar is low), somatostatin, pancreatic polypeptide (PP), and vasoactive intestinal peptide (VIP).
 Each of these hormones play an important role in regulating the body’s metabolism.